vermin/wazn-alpha/README.md

         cd WAZN

-* If you would like a specific [version/tag](https://github.com/uPlexa/uplexa/tags), do a git checkout for that version. eg. 'v0.2.1.0'.
-If you dont care about the version and just want binaries from master, skip this step:
+* If you would like a specific [version/tag](https://github.com/Project-WAZN/WAZN/tags), do a git checkout for that version. eg. 'v1.0.1'.
+If you don't care about the version and just want binaries from master, skip this step:

         git checkout stable